GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Preliminaries and Related Work

 Cell decomposition methods partition the free space into simple regions and plan over the resulting adjacency graph.
 Exact cell decomposition~\cite{latombe1991robot} constructs cells whose union equals the free space, whereas approximate methods employ regular grids or adaptive subdivisions.
 Constrained Delaunay Triangulation (CDT)~\cite{shewchuk1996triangle} with parity-based face classification provides a well-studied 2D decomposition with robust implementations in CGAL~\cite{cgal2024}.
 The Funnel algorithm~\cite{lee1984euclidean} computes the exact Euclidean shortest path through a sequence of adjacent convex polygons in $O(n)$ time, where $n$ is the total number of portal endpoints.

 In 3D, exact convex decomposition of general polyhedral free space is computationally expensive.
 For environments with axis-aligned box (AABB) obstacles, a Slab decomposition exploits obstacle face alignment to produce an exact convex decomposition in near-linear time.
 Strub and Gammell~\cite{strub2020pdt} introduced AIT* and EIT*, which integrate lazy search and informed sampling.
+Recent advances include tree-grafting bidirectional planners~\cite{zhang25graft}, estimated informed anytime search with adaptive sampling~\cite{zhang2025TASE}, and genetic programming heuristics for informed trees~\cite{zhang2025git}.
 The Planner Developer Tools (PDT) framework provides standardized benchmarking infrastructure for OMPL-compatible planners~\cite{sucan2012ompl}.